The Fontus Guide to Perfluoroalkyls: PFOA, PFOS in Maine Water

 The umbrella term: PFAS

 PFAS stands for over 6,000 per- and polyfluoroalkyl chemical substances found in more than 5,000 products.
 PFAS are all man-made and contain linked chains of carbon and fluorine.
 For example, PFAS can be found in things like nonstick pans, carpets, and waterproof clothing.
 As well as sunscreen, shampoo, shaving cream, and firefighting foam.
 The problem with PFAS chemicals is they don’t break down easily.
 And therefore, remain in our bodies and environment for years.
-Studies have linked PFAS to certain cancers and endocrine disruption in humans.
+In addition, studies have linked PFAS to certain cancers and endocrine disruption in humans.

 The problem with PFOA & PFOS